lune-org/docs/src/content/docs/api-reference/datetime.md

 -- Creates a DateTime for the current exact moment in time local now = DateTime.now()

+-- Formats the current moment in time as an RFC 3339 string print(now:toRfc3339())

--- Formats the current moment in time as an ISO 8601 string print(now:toIsoDate())
+-- Formats the current moment in time as an RFC 2822 string print(now:toRfc2822())

 -- Formats the current moment in time, using the local -- time, the French locale, and the specified time string